Accio/accio.github.io/_pages/outreach.md

 Targets to Novel Therapeutics* on topics of computational biology and multiscale modelling at the Department of Pharmacy, University of Basel.

+## Consulting and proposal reviewing

+I have consulted universities and research institutes for scientific questions and project proposals.
+And I have participated in reviewing scientific proposals for both international and national funding agencies.
+References are available upon request.

 ## Supervising master students, Ph.D. students, and postdocs

 I work regularly with junior researchers, including bachelor, master and PhD